Wallace & Gromit: The Curse of the Were-Rabbit

-The Curse of the Were-Rabbit is a parody of classic monster movies and Hammer Horror films and also serves as part of the Wallace and Gromit series, created by Park.
-The film centres on good-natured yet eccentric cheese-loving inventor Wallace and his intelligent quiet dog, Gromit, in their latest venture as pest control agents.
-They come to the rescue of their town plagued by rabbits before the annual Giant Vegetable Competition.
-However, the duo soon find themselves against a giant rabbit consuming the town's crops.
+Wallace & Gromit: The Curse of the Were-Rabbit is a 2005 animated comedy film produced by DreamWorks Animation and Aardman Features.
+It is the second feature-length film by Aardman, after Chicken Run (2000).
+The fourth installment in the Wallace & Gromit series and the first to be feature-length, it was directed by Nick Park and Steve Box and written by Park, Box, Mark Burton and Bob Baker.
+A parody of classic monster movies, the film centres on good-natured yet eccentric inventor Wallace and his intelligent but mute dog, Gromit, in their latest venture as pest control agents.
+They come to the rescue of their town, which is plagued by rabbits, before the annual Giant Vegetable competition.
+However, the duo soon find themselves battling a giant rabbit which is consuming the town's crops.
+The cast includes Peter Sallis (as the voice of Wallace), Ralph Fiennes, Helena Bonham Carter and Peter Kay.